Indiana: Early 20th century

-Modern era
+Post World War II

-With the conclusion of World WarII, Indiana rebounded to pre-Depression levels of production.
-Industry became the primary employer, a trend that continued into the 1960s.
+With economic recovery, the Republican supremacy in the state was restored.
+Manufacturers became the primary employers, a trend that continued into the 1960s.
 Urbanization during the 1950s and 1960s led to substantial growth in the state's cities.
 The auto, steel and pharmaceutical industries topped Indiana's major businesses.
 Indiana's population continued to grow after the war, exceeding five million by the 1970 census.

-In the 1960s the administration of Matthew E. Welsh adopted its first sales tax of 2%.
+In the early 1960s, Democrats briefly returned to state office, and under the administration of Matthew E. Welsh the state adopted its first sales tax of 2%.
 Indiana schools were desegregated in 1949.
-In 1950, the Census Bureau reported Indiana's population as 95.5% white and 4.4% black.
+In 1950, the U.S. Census Bureau reported Indiana's population as 95.5% white and 4.4% black.
 Governor Welsh also worked with the General Assembly to pass the Indiana Civil Rights Bill, granting equal protection to minorities in seeking employment.

-On December 8, 1964, a Convair B-58 carrying nuclear weapons slid off an icy runway on Bunker Hill Air Force Base in Bunker Hill, Indiana and caught fire during a training drill.
-The five nuclear weapons on board were burned, including one 9-megaton thermonuclear weapon, causing radioactive contamination of the crash area.

-Beginning in 1970, a series of amendments to the state constitution were proposed.
-With adoption, the Indiana Court of Appeals was created and the procedure of appointing justices on the courts was adjusted.

 The 1973 oil crisis created a recession that hurt the automotive industry in Indiana.
-Companies such as Delco Electronics and Delphi began a long series of downsizing that contributed to high unemployment rates in manufacturing in Anderson, Muncie, and Kokomo.
-The restructuring and deindustrialization trend continued until the 1980s when the national and state economy began to diversify and recover.
+Companies began a long series of downsizing that contributed to high unemployment rates in long-established manufacturing centers like Anderson, Muncie, and Kokomo.
+The trend continued until the 1980s when the national and state economy began to diversify from heavy industry toward services and high-tech manufacturing, and to recover.
+Meanwhile, the farm crisis of the 1980s accelerated rural flight and farm consolidation, a trend that has resumed in the 21st century.